keymanapp/help.keyman.com/developer/15.0/context/server.md

 When you start Keyman Developer, Keyman Developer Server will start in the background.

+**Note:** The first time Keyman Developer Server starts, you may be presented with a warning from your firewall or security software about Node.js Javascript Runtime running from the Keyman Developer folder.
+This is the Keyman Developer Server host process, and you should choose to allow Keyman Developer Server to communicate at least on your local private network, or as your circumstances dictate.

 By default, Keyman Developer Server will run when Keyman Developer is running, and will shutdown when Keyman Developer is closed.
 However, you can also configure Keyman Developer Server to stay running even after Keyman Developer is